graphql-python/graphene/docs/execution/dataloader.rst

-When using DataLoader, we could define the User type using our previous example with learer code and at most 4 database requests, and possibly fewer if there are cache hits.
+When using DataLoader, we could define the User type using our previous example with leaner code and at most 4 database requests, and possibly fewer if there are cache hits.

 .. code:: python